 This guidance applies to all election campaigning in Wales.

-This guidance, issued under regulation 18A of The Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020, applies in Wales from 12 April 2021.
+This guidance, issued under regulation 18A of The Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020, as amended applies in Wales from 3 May 2021.
 It applies to all election campaigning including for the Senedd general election and the Police and Crime Commissioner elections which are scheduled for 6 May as well as local government by-elections taking place up to 6 May.

 Those in charge of campaigns must ensure that campaigners are aware of this guidance, and of their responsibilities to minimise the risk of exposure to, or spread of, coronavirus.